suyashwagh1/ev-usa-forecast-2024-2029/README.md

-# ev-usa-forecast-2024-2029
+EV Sales Forecast USA (2025–2030)
-Forecasting Electric Vehicle (EV) sales in the United States from 2025 to 2030 using historical data and data science techniques.
-This project includes time series modeling, trend analysis, and key insights into the future growth of the EV market in the U.S.
+This project accurately forecasts Electric Vehicle (EV) sales in the United States for 2025–2029 using real-world data, cutting-edge time series models, and business insight.
+A powerful blend of data science and sustainable innovation.
+Why This Project Stands Out
+ Real-world forecasting: Predicts EV trends using ARIMA/Prophet models

+ Data-driven storytelling: Extracts insights that matter to stakeholders

+ Sustainability-focused: Supports EV market decisions in a clean-energy era

+ Interview-ready: Showcases advanced forecasting, visualization & modeling skills